omarmohamed101/Data-Modeling-with-Postgres/README.md

 # Project data modeling with PostgreeSQL

-This project is the first project of the Data Engineer Nanodegree in Udacity.

 ### Introduction
 A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new